Chukwuma Okorafor: Professional career

 Okorafor attended private workouts and visits with the Washington Redskins and Philadelphia Eagles.
 He was ranked as the sixth-best offensive tackle in the draft by Sports Illustrated, the ninth-best offensive tackle by DraftScout.com, and the 11th best-offensive tackle by Scouts Inc.

+Pittsburgh Steelers

-The Pittsburgh Steelers selected Okorafor in the third round (92nd overall) of the 2018 NFL Draft.
+The Pittsburgh Steelers selected Okorafor in the third round (92nd overall) of the 2018 NFL draft.
 Okorafor was the 11th offensive tackle drafted in 2018.
-On May 22, 2018, the Pittsburgh Steelers signed Okorafor to a four-year, $3.40 million contract that included a signing bonus of $812,364.
+On May 22, 2018, the Steelers signed Okorafor to a four-year, $3.40 million contract that included a signing bonus of $812,364.

 On November 25, 2018, against the Denver Broncos, Okorafor made his first NFL start at right tackle due to injuries to Marcus Gilbert and Matt Feiler.
 During the 2018 NFL season, he also made two starts as a tight end, being used by the Steelers as an extra tackle.

 On November 10, 2019, against the Los Angeles Rams, Okorafor made his first start of the 2019 NFL season due to an injury to Ramon Foster.

 On March 14, 2022, Okorafor signed a three-year, $29.25 million contract extension with the Steelers.

+On February 20, 2024, the Steelers released Okorafor.

+New England Patriots

+On March 7, 2024, Okorafor signed a one-year contract with the New England Patriots.
+He was named the Week 1 starting left tackle, but was benched midgame due to poor play.
+He was placed on the exempt/left squad list before Week 2.
+He would not return to the team after the five-day exemption period expired, meaning that he would not be allowed to play for the rest of the season.
+On February 10, 2025, Okorafor was cut by the Patriots.

+New York Jets

+On March 12, 2025, Okorafor signed with the New York Jets.